Rotary Foundation Global Grants Scholarships

 Rotary Scholars are expected to be outstanding ambassadors of good will to the people of the host country through presentations at clubs, schools, civic organizations, and other forums.
 Upon return home, recipients are expected to discuss and share their experiences with the people of their home country, and especially with local Rotary groups.

-Applicants must be citizens of countries with Rotary Clubs.
+Applicants must be U.S. citizens or permanent residents.
 Students apply during their senior year, or as alumni.
 There are no age limits for application.
 Children and grandchildren of Rotarians are not eligible to apply.